ietf-rats-wg/eat/draft-ietf-rats-eat.md

 It is possible to define a way to encode EAT claims in an X.509 certificate.
 For example, the EAT claims might be mapped to X.509 v3 extensions.
-It is even possible to stuff a whole CBOR-encoded unsigned EAT token into a X.509 certificate.
+It is even possible to stuff a whole CBOR-encoded unsigned EAT into a X.509 certificate.

 If that X.509 certificate is an IDevID or LDevID, this becomes another way to use EAT and DevID together.

-Note that the DevID must still be used with an authentication protocol that has a nonce or equivalent.
+Where a DevID incorporates an EAT, the process MUST provide for integrity, authentication and freshness as described for EAT generation independent of DevIDs.
-The EAT here is not being used as the protocol to interact with the rely party.
+In this case, a nonce containined in the EAT here may be of no use to the relying party of the DevID.

 ## Device Identifier Permanence